Tahu sumedang

-When Prince Soeriatmadja of Sumedang was on a journey to Situraja subdistrict, he stopped by "Tahu Bunkeng" to taste the tofu.
-He made a remark in Sundanese: "Geuning ngeunah ieu kadaharan teh, moal burung payu geura" (roughly translated as "This tastes so delicious, many people will surely buy it").

-Tahu Bunkeng outlet is located in Sumedang city centre on Jalan 11 April No. 53, Tegalkalong.
-There are several branches in the city on Jalan M. Abdurahman No. 50, Jalan M. Abdurahnam No. 155, and Jalan Prabu Gajah Agung.

 Characteristic

 Tahu sumedang characteristics are its content half empty or completely empty.
 It has a creamier inside than the normal white tofu.
 The taste is savory.
-It is best served with lontong, various kinds of sambal, soy sauce or cabe rawit.
-Eko Hendrawan Sofyan of Kompas said that the size of tahu sumedang is about 2.5–3 cm x 3 cm.
-He also described that tahu sumedang is light brown, mottled shell, crunchy, and tasty.
+It can be served with lontong, various kinds of sambal, soy sauce or cabe rawit.
+Eko Hendrawan Sofyan of Kompas said that the size of tahu sumedang is about 2.5–3 cm x 3 cm and that it is light brown, mottled shell, crunchy, and tasty.